 Description

-VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
-It is recommended that VPC Flow Logs be enabled for packet "Rejects" for VPCs.
+VPC Flow Logs capture information about IP traffic going to and from network interfaces in your VPC.
+After you create a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
+It is recommended that VPC Flow Logs be enabled for packet rejects for VPCs.

 Rationaleβ

-VPC Flow Logs provide visibility into network traffic that traverses the VPC and can be used to detect anomalous traffic or insight during security workflows.
+VPC Flow Logs provide visibility into network traffic that traverses the VPC and can be used to detect anomalous traffic or support security investigations.

 Impactβ

-By default, CloudWatch Logs will store Logs indefinitely unless a specific retention period is defined for the log group.
-When choosing the number of days to retain, keep in mind the average days it takes an organization to realize they have been breached is 210 days (at the time of this writing).
-Since additional time is required to research a breach, a minimum 365 day retention policy allows time for detection and research.
-You may also wish to archive the logs to a cheaper storage service rather than simply deleting them.
+By default, CloudWatch Logs stores logs indefinitely unless a specific retention period is defined for the log group.
+When choosing a retention period, keep in mind that the average time to detect a breach is 210 days (at the time of this writing).
+Because additional time is required to investigate a breach, a minimum 365-day retention policy allows time for detection and research.
+You may also wish to archive logs to a lower-cost storage service rather than deleting them.
 See the following AWS resource to manage CloudWatch Logs retention periods:

 Auditβ